-“It would have to be an American, sir, which narrows that list to 200,000, but even when that opportunity arises, there are waiting lists for each of the PIN numbers of the deceased.
+“It would have to be an American, sir, which narrows that list to 200,000, but even when that opportunity arises, and the Russians and Chinese approve, there are waiting lists for each of the PIN numbers of the deceased.
 The waiting lists are over a thousand deep.”

 “Bucky, you are not understanding the gravity of the situation.
 Tibbles is a national security priority.
 He’s the halfback.
 He has the launch code password.”

 “I fully understand the gravity of the situation, Mr. President.
 But the waiting lists have already been worked out.
 Billions of dollars have been invested by these people for their bunker access priority numbers.
 As nuclear war approaches, they are going to demand entry.
 And they aren’t going to give up their PIN to Tibbles.”

 “God damn it, Bucky.
 I need a solution to this.”

 “We’re working on it, sir.
 I think there is another angle.”

 “I had the UN provide a dossier on the person who was assigned Tibble’s ID.”

 The president reached for his cell and brought up the message from Buckminster.
 He scrolled through the text and images.